Luce (film): Plot

-Rosemary arrives at the school looking for Harriet and has a breakdown, stripping naked in front of a crowd before she is tasered and apprehended by police.
-Harriet's home is vandalized that night, and Stephanie arrives shortly after to tell Harriet that Luce sexually assaulted her.
-Harriet informs Principal Towson, and a meeting is organized with Luce, and his parents.
-Luce disproves Harriet's accusations with video evidence of his whereabouts, and Harriet's harsh questions quickly make Amy and Peter take their son's side.
+Rosemary arrives at the school looking for Harriet and has a breakdown, stripping naked in front of a crowd of students before she is tasered and apprehended by police.
+The incident is recorded and posted on social media.
+Harriet's home is vandalized with racial slurs later that night, and Stephanie arrives shortly after to tell Harriet that Luce sexually assaulted her.
+Harriet informs Principal Towson, and a meeting is organized with Luce and his parents.
+Luce disproves Harriet's accusations with video evidence of his whereabouts, and Harriet's harsh questions quickly make Amy and Peter come to his defense.
 Harriet discovers that Stephanie has left before she could repeat her accusation to Towson.
 Towson lets Luce go, despite Harriet still arguing her side.

 At night, exploding fireworks inside Harriet's desk cause a fire.
 Towson puts Harriet on a leave of absence pending investigation.
 Learning of the incident, Amy discovers that the fireworks in their home are gone.
-Peter believes Luce was involved, but Amy insists that they will stand up for their son.
+Peter believes Luce was involved, but Amy insists that they have to protect their son.

-Luce turns up at Wilson's with flowers, saying he feels uncomfortable about her losing her job.
+Luce turns up at Harriet's home with flowers, saying he feels uncomfortable about her losing her job.
 However, he contradicts this by confronting her about ruining DeShaun's athletic career and putting Luce on a pedestal.
 She accuses Luce of being hypocritical, protecting himself by using other minority students, including Stephanie, to "run his errands" of subterfuge against her.
-Luce argues "that is not the same thing" but does not deny the facts of which he is accused.
+Luce argues "that is not the same thing".

 Amy follows Luce to a hideout where he has sex with Stephanie.
-When Amy returns home, Luce arrives and duplicitously reconciles with her.
+When Amy returns home, Luce arrives and reconciles with her.
 Later, Luce gives a speech at school, thanking Amy and Peter for raising him and saying how lucky he feels to be an American, with the chance to start over and tell his own story.

-Afterwards, Luce goes on a jog, during which his face contorts with rage.
+Afterwards, Luce goes on a jog, visibly upset.